-1. A person (subject of diversion) shall be offered diversion in writing.
-That offer shall include terms of diversion and the time, place and means for their performance.

-2. A person (subject of diversion) shall be informed in writing that the performance of the terms of diversion is voluntary and that he/she enjoys all the rights of an accused.

-3. Before making a decision on diversion, the prosecutor shall consult with the victim (if any).

-4. Diversion shall normally be applied before a preliminary hearing.
+- 1. A person (subject of diversion) shall be offered diversion in writing.
+That offer shall include terms of diversion and the time, place and means for their performance. - 2.
+A person (subject of diversion) shall be informed in writing that the performance of the terms of diversion is voluntary and that he/she enjoys all the rights of an accused. - 3.
+Before making a decision on diversion, the prosecutor shall consult with the victim (if any). - 4.
+Diversion shall normally be applied before a preliminary hearing.
 Diversion may also be applied after a preliminary hearing, if the parties file a motion with the court requesting to return the case to the prosecutor for the purpose of application of diversion.
-In that case, the court may return the case to the prosecutor who shall offer diversion to the accused.

-5. Diversion shall not apply to an accused who has been remanded into custody.

-6. When making a decision on diversion, the prosecutor shall be guided by this Code and the criminal policy guidelines.
+In that case, the court may return the case to the prosecutor who shall offer diversion to the accused. - 5.
+Diversion shall not apply to an accused who has been remanded into custody. - 6.
+When making a decision on diversion, the prosecutor shall be guided by this Code and the criminal policy guidelines.

+Law of Georgia No 5352 of 25 November 2011 - website, 5.12.2011

-Article 169 - Indictment
+Article 169 - Indictment of a person

-1. The grounds for the indictment of a person shall be the body of evidence that is sufficient to establish probable cause that the person has committed a crime. (the normative content of the second sentence of paragraph 2 that stipulates the possibility of indictment based on the evidence determined under Article 76 of the same Code (version of 14 June 2013) - an indirect testimony shall be invalidated) - Decision of the Constitutional Court of Georgia No 1/1/548 of 22 January 2015 - website, 4.2.2015 a) the name, surname and patronymic, the day, month and year of birth and personal number of the accused;
+1. The grounds for the indictment of a person shall be the body of evidence that is sufficient to establish probable cause that the person has committed a

+(the normative content of Article 169(1) providing for the possibility of indictment based on the evidence determined under Article 76 of the same Code (version of 14 June 2013) - an indirect testimony has been declared invalid) - Decision of the Constitutional Court of Georgia No 1/1/548 of 22 January 2015 - website, 4.2.2015